Responsibilities of Mentors & Intern Supervisors

 Mentors for Visiting Faculty and Researchers

 The sponsoring academic department will assign a faculty or staff mentor who will assist the visiting scholar with the logistics of settling into their role on campus and in the San Luis Obispo community.
 This may include assisting them with housing, transportation, office needs, and access to campus resources.
 This may also include assisting with finding the appropriate schools for accompanying children to attend.
+The mentor is also responsible to be sure the visitor checks in with the International Center upon arrival and upon departure.

 New U.S. Department of State regulations require that the sponsor will evaluate the Visitor’s English language skills to determine that the visitor has sufficient proficiency in the English language to successfully participate in his or her program and to function on a day-to-day basis.